severdia/shakespeare-obsidian/scripts_source/markdown/Othello/Act 2, Scene 1.md

 ==154==To suckle fools and chronicle small beer.

 **DES.**
 ==155==O most lame and impotent conclusion!
 Do not learn of him, Emilia, though he be thy husband.
 How say you, Cassio?
-Is he not a most profane and liberal counsellor?
+Is he not a most profane and liberal counselor?

 **CAS.**
 ==156==He speaks home, madam.
 You may relish him more in the soldier than in the scholar.